 We want you to be prepared for this pandemic and its impact on homecare.

 Share these FREE webinars with the homecare nurses, nursing assistants, caregivers, physical, occupational, and speech therapists, and staff in your agencies and networks!

-Registration is free, but space is limited.
-Register today!
+Registration is free, but required.
+Click HERE to register today!

 About this Event

 Join Dr. Amy Schiffman as she discusses the role of Personal Protective Equipment (PPE) in home-based care, addressing operational challenges unique to service delivery in the home.
 She will share success stories, future considerations, and the way forward with PPE for home care.

 There are so many questions without clear answers and best practices aren't always clearly defined for our industry.
 The complexities of acquiring and utilizing personal protective equipment in the COVID pandemic have challenged health care organizations and agencies that serve home-based clients.
 There is a real imperative to protect staff, patients, and clients.